 Conditions of the Award

 Master’s KCP Future Faculty Fellows agree to pursue and obtain a master’s degree within four (4) years of receiving this fellowship award.
-Fellows must either pursue a doctoral degree at a postsecondary educational institution within one (1) year after attaining their master’s degree or begin a teaching or approved administrative career in a 2- or 4-year postsecondary institution and continue this employment for a minimum of three (3) years.
+Fellows must either pursue a doctoral degree at a postsecondary educational institution within one (1) year after attaining their master’s degree or begin a teaching or approved administrative career in a two- or four-year postsecondary institution and continue this employment for a minimum of three (3) years.
 Doctoral KCP Future Faculty Fellows agree to pursue and obtain a doctoral degree within eight (8) years of beginning doctoral study.
 Fellows must begin a teaching or approved administrative career at a postsecondary educational institution within one (1) year after attaining their doctoral degree, and remain in employment at a postsecondary institution for a period of not less than three (3) years.

 The KCP Initiative Future Faculty Fellowship shall Revert to a Loan subject to repayment to the State of Michigan if: